 Several state and federal agencies in recent weeks have been asked to formally review and provide comments on several documents relating to the proposed Susitna Hydroelectric Project.
 Although the Susitna Hydroelectric Steering Committee is an organization that is designed to provide informal advice and comment on matters pertaining to the Susitna Hydroelectric Project, most of the steering committee members received the formal agency response request that was sent to the agency directors and commissioners by Acres.
-It is primarily because of that fact that the steering committee feels that it is appropriate and necessary to send a letter to you at this time with respect to the Alaska Power Authority's
+It is primarily because of that fact that the steering committee feels that it is appropriate and necessary to send a letter to you at this time with respect to the Alaska Power Authority's request for formal agency coordination and review on elements of the Susitna

-ALASKA POWER request for formal agency coordination and review on elements of the Susitna Hydroelectric Power Project.
+-a letter to you at this time with respect to the Alaska Power Authority's request for formal agency coordination and review on elements of the Susitna Hydroelectric Power Project.

 As a result of concerns expressed by members of the steering committee, we convened a meeting on December 2, 1981 of the steering committee with Robert Mohn and Dave Wozniak of the Alaska Power Authority attending.
 At this steering committee meeting, we were provided with our first glimpse of how the Alaska Power Authority intends to conduct the formal consultation and coordination required for this project.
 The formal coordination process that is proposed in the August 12, 1981 Acres document to Eric Yould, subject, "Susitna Hydroelectric Project Formal Coordination Plan", is conceptually appropriate but incomplete and deficient.
-The following are problem areas. in the proposed formal coordination plan as described above:
+The following are problem areas in the proposed formal coordination plan as described above:

-1. The formal coordination plan as proposed by Acres has not been formally or informally discussed and reviewed with the agencies from which the Power Authority requires responses.
+The formal coordination plan as proposed by Acres has not been formally or informally discussed and reviewed with the agencies from which the Power Authority requires responses.
 This is probably the most significant objection we have with the approach of Acres.
 The contractor sent letters to heads of state and federal agencies requesting specific comments on detailed studies and reports associated with the Susitna Hydroelectric Project without having a complete understanding of the responsibilities and concerns of agencies.

-2. Some of the reports which agencies will be requested to formally respond to will not be preceeded by the relevant data and study findings from which the summary report and formal agency comments should be based.
+Some of the reports which agencies will be requested to formally respond to will not be preceeded by the relevant data and study findings from which the summary report and formal agency comments should be based.
 An obvious example is the review of the 1981 draft annual reports is required 2 months after the draft feasibility report review.

-- 3. The proposed formal coordination plan, as described in the August 12, 1981, document from Acres to APA does not accurately describe - all the parties and agencies who should receive certain documents.
+The proposed formal coordination plan, as described in the August 12, 1981, document from Acres to APA does not accurately describe all the parties and agencies who should receive certain documents.